Alaska Star

-The Alaska Star is a weekly newspaper in the Municipality of Anchorage in the U.S. state of Alaska.
-The Star serves communities north of Anchorage proper (known as "the Anchorage Bowl"), including Eagle River, Chugiak and Eklutna.
+The Alaska Star was a weekly newspaper in the Municipality of Anchorage in the U.S. state of Alaska.
+The Star served communities north of Anchorage proper (known as "the Anchorage Bowl"), including Eagle River, Chugiak and Eklutna.
 Since 2011, it has been named the Chugiak-Eagle River Star, the paper's original name when it was founded in 1971.
 In 2018, Morris Communications sold the Star to the Binkley Co., owner of the Anchorage Daily News.
+The paper closed in 2020.